adil-boukdair/ultr.nestjs/README.md

 }
 ```

-The process that apply discounts and remove past owners are trigger by calling get all cars.
+The process that apply discounts and remove past owners are triggered by calling get all cars.

 ## Installation